Field Crop Reporting Series

 - Data accuracy

-This is a series of data collection activities by questionnaire as well as model-based data which are used in the release of estimates at pre-scheduled, strategic times during the crop year.
+This is a series of data collection activities by questionnaire and model-based data which are used in the release of estimates at pre-scheduled, strategic times during the crop year.

 Please refer to the Integrated Metadatabase Web page (Model-based Principal Field Crop Estimates, record number 5225) for more details about the methodology used to obtain these model-based estimates.